 Makita XRJ05 18V LXT Brushless Recipro Saw Review

-In the past several months, Makita has released two new brushless reciprocating saws.
-The larger model is on their two-battery 18V X2 LXT platform and was the winner of our recent cordless reciprocating saw shootout.
+Makita has two full-size brushless reciprocating saws they released a while back.
+The larger model is on their two-battery 18V X2 LXT platform.
 The subject of today’s review is its little brother – the Makita XRJ05 18V LXT Brushless Recipro Saw.

 The two saws share very similar characteristics, but they’re not identical.
-We’ll take a look at those differences and help you decide if the 18-volt version is a better choice for your needs.
+We’ll take a look at those differences and help you decide if the 18V version is a better choice for your needs.

 The two saws have identical stroke lengths as well as no-load stroke speeds.
 They both have crank mechanisms that are designed to reduce blade deflection and vibration.
 The two-finger triggers and D-handles are pretty much the same along with the upper housing.
 I mentioned the upper housing specifically because my medium size hands had a tough time finding a natural grip on it, but the guys with larger hands really liked it.

-The speed selection and lockout switch is the same as well.
-In the middle you’re locked while pushing the switch to the left will put you in low speed and pushing to the right will put you in high speed.
+The speed selection and lockout switch are the same as well.
+In the middle you’re locked while pushing the switch to the left will put you at low speed and pushing to the right will put you at high speed.
 There’s a white indicator to let you know what speed you’re in.

-A couple of productivity features include a rafter hook and an LED worklight.
-And of course it runs on one Makita 18V LXT battery which now has a battery level indicator integrated on the back.
+A couple of productivity features include a rafter hook and an LED light.
+And of course, it runs on one Makita 18V LXT battery which now has a battery level indicator integrated on the back.

 While it’s not obvious at first glance, the Makita XRJ05 18V LXT Brushless Recipro Saw has an incredibly useful blade lock system.
 Simply push your blade into position and the lock automatically snaps down, making it a one-handed operation.
 To release the blade, you’ll need to twist the lock on the shaft which will lock itself back in an open position ready to receive the next blade.

-Using the same tests and identical blades from our shootout, the saw had to cut as fast as it could through 2 x12 pressure treated pine embedded with five 16D nails.
-It then had to cut through five EMT pipes, two of which were 1 inch in diameter and three which were 3/4 inch in diameter.
-We used 10-pound weights to ensure the downforce was the same for each saw.
+Using the same tests and identical blades from our shootout, the saw had to cut as fast as it could through 2 x10 pressure-treated pine embedded with five 16D nails.
+It then had to cut 2″ EMT and #5 rebar.
+We used 5-pound weights to ensure the downforce was the same for each saw.

-When cutting through nail embedded wood, the Makita XRJ05 averaged 15.11 seconds.
-The saw certainly would’ve benefited from having an orbital action on it.
-However, those results would have been good enough for third place overall and were about 2.5 seconds behind its big brother.
+When cutting through nail embedded wood, the Makita XRJ05 averaged 9.09 seconds.
+Even though the saw certainly would’ve benefited from having an orbital action, that’s still the fastest average in its class.

-The biggest advantage the Makita XRJ05 18V LXT Brushless Recipro Saw as over its 36-volt brother is the fact that it’s nearly 2 pounds lighter and that makes a significant difference.
-Vibration seems to be slightly better with the heavier model – not unexpected since the additional weight also helps stabilize the tool.
-Overall though, vibration control and this model is excellent.
+One of the biggest advantages the Makita XRJ05 18V LXT Brushless Recipro Saw as over its 36-volt brother is the fact that it’s nearly 2 pounds lighter and that makes a significant difference.

 The Bottom Line